Xapuu/programingStuff/openSource/openSource.md

 As mentioned before, a must for any OS project is a system for issues tracking and collaboration, if we take for example the [GitHub][12] platform, each project has an issues section where you can log a new issue or find existing one.
 The more developed project, have a rich set of labels describing the difficulty or the subject of an issue, by using those labels you can filter issues in such way, that you can find the ones falling in your skill set.

-If you don't have a favorite project, or just want to contribute something for the fun, but don't know precisely where you can apply your knowledge, you can use one of the following platform for issue huntig :
+If you don't have a favorite project, or just want to contribute something for the fun, but don't know precisely where you can apply your knowledge, you can use [issuehub.io][13] to find a issues that picks your interest.

 ## Earn cash

+As an open source contributor there is also the oportunity to earn some cash trough platforms like [issuehunt.io][14], which is a platform that provides bounty submissions related to github issues.

 # How to become amazing contributor